 Think about it: Billing and coding are incredibly important parts of the healthcare reimbursement process, and coders and billers handle loads of delicate private information like social security numbers and the medical histories of patients.
 Do you think any provider would fork that information over to someone with no experience in the field, and thus no professional references?

 The people who do run billing and coding services out of their homes tend to have years of experience, sometimes more than a decade.
 You have to prove that you know the ins and outs of the whole enterprise, and no one will hire a brand-new coder with no track record of coding or billing employment.
 If you’re going to start out as a medical coder, you’ll do it at a provider’s office.

 The short take: Avoid any program that says you’ll be able to work at home or start your own business.

 If a service offering you coding and/or billing instruction isn’t accredited or affiliated with any of the major professional associations like the American Association of Professional Coders (AAPC) or American Health Information Management Association (AHIMA), you should probably steer clear.

 As we covered in the previous course, accreditation is the process of confirming the quality of instruction at an educational institution.
-Bear in mind that for-profit online schools (like the University of Phoenix or DeVry) are in fact accredited, but that doesn’t make them any more suitable options for learning coding and billing.
+Bear in mind that for-profit online schools (like the University of Phoenix) are in fact accredited, but that doesn’t make them any more suitable options for learning coding and billing.
 Like many scams, private for-profit schools offer coding expertise in just months, where, as we know, it can take more than a year to become fully competent in billing and coding.